Bunderant/unity-miscreant-lifecycle/README.md

 If you have an existing project with thousands of updating components, this may be a good fit if your application's performance is CPU bound and you've found yourself micro-optimizing to shave fractions of milliseconds off your frame time.

 This may also be a good fit if your project requires different execution orders for groups of Components of the same type.
-The system requires that each instance of a Component using it be assigned a group reference, which is implemented as a ScriptableObject.
-The manager provides a reorderable list inspector to specify the execution order of the groups it will process.
+Each instance of a Component must have an execution group assigned, which are implemented as ScriptableObjects.
+The system provides a reorderable list inspector to specify the execution order of the groups it will process.

 ## Supported Unity Versions